swisspol/GCDWebServer/README.md

 Requirements:
 * OS X 10.7 or later (x86_64)
 * iOS 8.0 or later (armv7, armv7s or arm64)
+* tvOS 9.0 or later (arm64)
-* ARC memory management only (if you need MRC support use GCDWebServer 3.1 and earlier)
+* ARC memory management only (if you need MRC support use GCDWebServer 3.1 or earlier)

 Getting Started
 ===============

 Download or check out the [latest release](https://github.com/swisspol/GCDWebServer/releases) of GCDWebServer then add the entire "GCDWebServer" subfolder to your Xcode project.
 If you intend to use one of the extensions like GCDWebDAVServer or GCDWebUploader, add these subfolders as well.

-If you add the files directly then (1) link to `libz` (via Target > Build Phases > Link Binary With Libraries) and (2) add `$(SDKROOT)/usr/include/libxml2` to your header search paths (via Target > Build Settings > HEADER_SEARCH_PATHS).
+Finally link to `libz` (via Target > Build Phases > Link Binary With Libraries) and add `$(SDKROOT)/usr/include/libxml2` to your header search paths (via Target > Build Settings > HEADER_SEARCH_PATHS).

 Alternatively, you can install GCDWebServer using [CocoaPods](http://cocoapods.org/) by simply adding this line to your Podfile:
 ```